gopasspw/gopass/docs/features.md

 The `generate` command will ask for any missing arguments, like the name of the secret or the length.
 By default the password is copied to clipboard.
 If you don't want the password to be copied, but displayed instead, use the `-p` flag to print it.

-By default the password is copied to clipboard, but you can disable this using the `AutoClip` option, which, when set to`false`, will neither display, nor print the password.
+You can disable the automatic clipboard copy with `generate.autoclip`; when set to `false` the generated password is neither copied nor printed.
 This is overridden by the `-p` or `-c` flags.

 ### Edit a secret